-While that number is still higher than the traditional conforming loan limit, which should be $417,000, if not less, given the recent home prices declines, it’s still ruffling feathers.
+While that number is still higher than the traditional conforming loan limit, which should be a much lower $417,000, if not less, given the recent home prices declines, it’s still ruffling feathers.

 NAR’s basic argument is that those with larger loan amounts will have to chase after jumbo financing, which is harder to come by and also more expensive.

 Here’s the thing though.
 A new data dump released by Lender Processing Services (LPS) today revealed that just one (1) percent of loan originations over the past three years would be affected by the loan limit change.

 Sure, the number could be skewed some, as most sales over the past three years have been distressed, foreclosures, short sales, and the like, in hard-hit areas where jumbo financing typically doesn’t come into play.

 But still, one percent is pretty darn low on a scale from 1-100.
 So maybe it’ll affect a handful of buyers and refinancers, but not enough borrowers to justify holding the limit in its inflated place.

 On the other hand, LPS also noted that so-called Qualified Residential Mortgages could make a huge impact on the mortgage and real estate market.

 Their data revealed that nearly half of all loans originated in the United States since 2005 would have been ineligible under the proposed QRM standards.

 It’s no surprise really, as the rules are pretty strict.
 They include 20 percent minimum down payments for purchase-money mortgages, and a staggering 30 percent in home equity for a cash-out refinance.